sshin23/sshin23.github.io/README.md

 # ShinIO

-This package is used for building and deploying website [sunghoshin.com](sunghoshin.com).
+This package is used for building and deploying website [shin.mit.edu](shin.mit.edu).

 ## Dependencies
 Several dependencies need to be installed to use this package.